 in Apukka Resort, Rovaniemi, Lapland

-Here in Apukka Resort we truly value the North and all the stories it carries.
+Here at Apukka Resort, we truly value the North and all the stories it carries.
 Without respect, without sustainability, Lapland wouldn’t be the same.
-And believe us when we say, we love Lapland as it is.
+And believe us when we say we love Lapland as it is.

 With these acts of sustainability listed below, we welcome You, dear friend, to Apukka Resort with open arms.
-Once here, you’ll get to experience yourself why the world around us is so special and worth looking after.
+Once here, you’ll experience why the world around us is so special and worth looking after.

 The Clean Nature & Premises in Apukka Resort

 The clean air, the pure waters and the green forests

 We here in Apukka Resort take great pride in being able to run our operations in these stunning surroundings, in the middle of the unspoilt Arctic nature.
 We take the responsibility of keeping the surrounding wilderness clean seriously and aim to do our part and more to ensure that the Lappish nature will continue to be amongst the cleanest in the entire world.

 In Apukka Resort you’ll find easily find a trash container for your trash.
 No trash should find their way to our pure nature.
 Our staff is happy to help you any questions concerning waste sorting in the Resort.